CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

 ^^^^^^^^^^^^^

 The AMP Support Tool will create a snapshot of system and AMP settings include AMP logs to be used by Cisco support to help diagnose issue with an AMP deployment.
 You should only need to run this tool at the request of Cisco Support.
-This task allows you to run the AMP Support Tool and upload the results to the BES Server through the BES Upload Manager.
-By default the uploaded files will be placed in a subfolder under ``C:\Program Files\BigFix Enterprise\BES Server\UploadManagerData\BufferDir\sha1`` on a Windows BES Server or ``/var/opt/BESServer/UploadManagerData/BufferDir/sha1`` on a Linux BES Server.
-Each BES Client targeted will upload approximately 1-250MB of data to the BES Server (through the BES Relays).
-Depending on network speeds, this could take several minutes.

 ..
 NOTE::

-    The -o in the following commands is where the support snapshot will be saved.
+    The ``-o`` in the following commands is where the support snapshot will be saved.

 Windows
 """""""

+Find the directory path for ``ipsupporttool.exe`` ``%AMP_InstallDir%VERSION`` by checking the image path of the Cisco AMP for Endpoints process.
+The Service name will be ``CiscoAMP_%VERSION``.
+The image path will be ``%AMP_InstallDir%VERSION\sfc.exe``.
-Run the following commands:
+Then run the following command:

 .. code::

-    folder delete "<PathOfClientFolderOfCurrentSite>"
-    folder create "<PathOfClientFolderOfCurrentSite>"
     "C:\Program Files\Cisco\AMP\7.2.7\ipsupporttool.exe" -o "<PathOfClientFolderOfCurrentSite>"
-    setting "_BESClient_ArchiveManager_MaxArchiveSize"="262144000" on "<ActionIssueDate>" for client
-    setting "_BESClient_ArchiveManager_OperatingMode"="2" on "<ActionIssueDate>" for client
-    setting "_BESClient_ArchiveManager_FileSet-AMP"="<PathOfClientFolderOfCurrentSite>" on "<ActionIssueDate>" for client
-    archive now

 Linux
 """""

-Run the following commands:
+Run the following command:

 .. code::

-    folder delete "<PathOfClientFolderOfCurrentSite>"
-    folder create "<PathOfClientFolderOfCurrentSite>"
     "/opt/cisco/amp/bin/ampsupport" -o "<PathOfClientFolderOfCurrentSite>"
-    setting "_BESClient_ArchiveManager_MaxArchiveSize"="262144000" on "<ActionIssueDate>" for client
-    setting "_BESClient_ArchiveManager_OperatingMode"="2" on "<ActionIssueDate>" for client
-    setting "_BESClient_ArchiveManager_FileSet-AMP"="<PathOfClientFolderOfCurrentSite>" on "<ActionIssueDate>" for client
-    archive now

 MacOS
 """""

-Run the following commands:
+Run the following command:

 .. code::

-    folder delete "<PathOfClientFolderOfCurrentSite>"
-    folder create "<PathOfClientFolderOfCurrentSite>"
     /Library/Application Support/Cisco/AMP for Endpoints Connector/SupportTool" -o "<PathOfClientFolderOfCurrentSite>"
-    setting "_BESClient_ArchiveManager_MaxArchiveSize"="262144000" on "<ActionIssueDate>" for client
-    setting "_BESClient_ArchiveManager_OperatingMode"="2" on "<ActionIssueDate>" for client
-    setting "_BESClient_ArchiveManager_FileSet-AMP"="<PathOfClientFolderOfCurrentSite>" on "<ActionIssueDate>" for client
-    archive now

 Reboot Required
 ^^^^^^^^^^^^^^^